CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Datasets and Task Formulation

 \paragraph{Zero-Shot Protocol.} We exclude the VinDr-CXR training set entirely.
 None of the models evaluated in this work (including CURE and all baselines) were trained or fine-tuned on any portion of VinDr-CXR.
 Consequently, all results reported on this dataset reflect pure zero-shot transfer capabilities.

 \paragraph{Task Adaptation.} Since VinDr-CXR provides structured classification and detection labels rather than narrative radiology reports, we adapted the annotations to align with our text-based generation tasks: \begin{itemize} \item \textbf{Phrase Grounding (PG):} We mapped the short class labels (e.g., ``ILD'', ``Enlarged PA'') to full natural language phrases (e.g., ``Interstitial lung disease'', ``Enlarged pulmonary artery'').
-We generated evaluation instances for every localizable finding present in the test set, resulting in 2,108 zero-shot grounding queries. \item \textbf{Grounded Report Generation (GRG):} To create reference targets for report generation, we synthesized ``pseudo-reports'' from the structured annotations.
+We generated evaluation instances for every localizable finding present in the test set, resulting in 2,108 zero-shot phrase grounding queries. \item \textbf{Grounded Report Generation (GRG):} To create reference targets for report generation, we synthesized ``pseudo-reports'' from the structured annotations.
 For a given image, we aggregated all positive findings; localizable findings were converted into text strings containing the finding name followed by their bounding box coordinates (e.g., ``Atelectasis [cx, cy, w, h]''), while global findings were appended as text-only sentences.
-These phrases were concatenated to form a complete, grounded target sequence, allowing us to compute both textual overlap and localization metrics. \end{itemize} Detailed statistics for these evaluation instances are provided in Table~\ref{tab:dataset_statistics}.
+These phrases were concatenated to form a complete, grounded target sequence, allowing us to compute both textual overlap and localization metrics. \end{itemize}